Moebits/waifu2x/readme.md

 end of all the new filenames (default is 2x).*/ await waifu2x.upscaleImages("./images", "./upscaled", {recursive: true, rename: "2x"}, progress)

 /*You can also use absolute paths, or set a custom path to waifu2x if you are bundling it yourself.
-It must be the path to waifu2x-converter-cpp.exe.*/ await waifu2x.upscaleImage("F:/Documents/image.png", "F:/Documents/image2x.png", {waifu2xPath: "waifu2x-converter-cpp.exe"})
+It must be the path to the folder that waifu2x-converter-cpp.exe is in.*/ await waifu2x.upscaleImage("F:/Documents/image.png", "F:/Documents/image2x.png", {waifu2xPath: "F:/Documents/waifu2x"})

 /*This callback function can track progress.
 Return true in order to stop early.*/ let progress = (current: number, total: number) => {